The Simplicity of Physical Laws: Abstract

 \section{Abstract}

-Physical laws are strikingly simple, although there is no \textit{a priori} reason they must be so.
-I propose that nomic realists of all types (Humeans and non-Humeans) should accept that simplicity is a fundamental epistemic guide for discovering and evaluating candidate physical laws.
-This principle of simplicity addresses several problems of nomic realism and simplicity.
-A consequence is that the oft-cited epistemic advantage of Humeanism over non-Humeanism disappears, undercutting an influential epistemological argument for Humeanism.
-Moreover, simplicity is shown to be more tightly connected to lawhood than to mere truth.
+Physical laws are strikingly simple, yet there is no \textit{a priori} reason for them to be so.
+I propose that nomic realists---Humeans and non-Humeans---should recognize simplicity as a fundamental epistemic guide for discovering and evaluating candidate physical laws.
+This proposal helps resolve several longstanding problems of nomic realism and simplicity.
+A key consequence is that the presumed epistemic advantage of Humeanism over non-Humeanism dissolves, undermining a prominent epistemological argument for Humeanism.
+Moreover, simplicity is shown to be more connected to lawhood than to mere truth.